Most players improve 1.5 NTRP levels in their first two years. Here's the proven path to accelerate your progress.

 ~26 hours/year

 Players who improve fastest follow a specific pattern: regular lessons combined with consistent practice.
-It's not about playing more β it's about playing better.
+It's not about playing more.
+It's about playing better.

 Typical timeframe: 0-6 months